dbos-inc/dbos-demo-apps/python/scheduled-reminders/README.md

 ## Scheduled Reminders

-This app uses DBOS to schedule reminder emails to send far in the future.
+This app uses DBOS to schedule reminder emails to send weeks or months in the future.

 ### Setting Up SendGrid